Muar (town): Administration

-Muar District was formerly divided administratively into Muar (Bandar Maharani) municipality and Tangkak township.
-Upon upgrade of Tangkak sub-district to full-fledged Tangkak district, Bandar Maharani of Muar is now administered by Muar Municipal Council (formerly South Muar Town Council, later Muar Town Council) under the Muar District Office, while Tangkak is administered by Tangkak Town Council (formerly North Muar Town Council) under the Tangkak District Office.
+The Muar District was formerly divided administratively into Muar (Bandar Maharani) municipality and Tangkak township.
+Upon the upgrading of Tangkak sub-district into a full-fledged district, Bandar Maharani of Muar is now administered by the Muar Municipal Council (formerly South Muar Town Council, later Muar Town Council) under the Muar District Office, while Tangkak is administered by the Tangkak District Council (formerly North Muar Town Council).

-A new administration hub and transportation hub integrated with bus terminal and market called Maharani Sentral are being planned to be built at the location near Muar Bypass in between Jalan Haji Kosai and Jalan Temenggung.
+The proposed Maharani Sentral, a new administrative hub integrated with a bus terminal and market, is currently being planned to be built at the location near the Muar Bypass in between Jalan Haji Kosai and Jalan Temenggung.